20 Trending Fashion Startups

 Funding: $8.5M (Series A)

-Universal Standard is an apparel company focused on providing fashion for all women.
+What they do: Universal Standard is an apparel company focused on providing fashion for women of different body types.
 The brand’s “universal sizing” is based on a more realistic look at female body types in the U.S., with options ranging from 4XS to 4XL.
 Universal Standard was co-founded by Polina Veksler and Alex Waldman, who wanted to give women of all sizes a quality, rewarding shopping experience.

 10. Lunya